 This course will provide a foundation for the nursing program.
-The course will introduce the history and practice of nursing, including standards of nursing practice and concepts basic to nursing that are applied throughout the curriculum.
-Critical thinking as embodied in the nursing process is emphasized, including in-depth study in a classroom setting and application in skills laboratories and clinical settings.
+The course will introduce the history and practice of nursing, including standards of nursing practice, legal aspects of practice, and concepts basic to nursing that are applied throughout the curriculum.
+This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationship skills, health teaching and counseling skills.
+Critical thinking as embodied in the nursing process is emphasized, including indepth study in a classroom setting and application in skills laboratories and clinical settings.
 Normal functional health patterns are explored in the context of the physical, biological and social sciences.
 Laboratory components include practice in basic nursing assessment skills, such as completion of health history, physical assessment techniques and common nursing skills that support basic human needs.
 Principles of safety, asepsis and infection control are emphasized throughout.
 Opportunities for application of basic nursing skills clinical experiences are provided in ambulatory and long term health care settings.
 Clinical settings may include but are not limited to acute care, long-term care and community settings.
 Outside work required.
-(Corequisite: NUR 1140C; Prerequisite: All Required General Education Courses)
+(Co-requisite: NUR 1140C; Prerequisite: All Required General Education Courses)

-NUR 1140C Nursing Pharmacology: 3.0 credit hours
+NUR 1140C Nursing Pharmacology: 4.0 credit hours